feagi/feagi-mobile-app/SETUP.md

 ## Get a fresh project

-When you're ready, run:
+If you want to remove the Expo starter code, you can run the following command.
+It will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

 ```bash
 npm run reset-project
 ```

-This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.
+## Hot Tip ❗

+Always assume there is a way to do what you want.
+React Native is used by millions of developers worldwide, and for apps as major as Discord.

+For example, you can simulate pinching in the iOS simulator with option + drag.
+There are libraries for all sorts of functionalities.
+Before you give up on something or recreate the wheel, Google, talk to chatbots, and see if what you want already exists.

 ## Troubleshooting